Island Hospital hires new CEO

 “She has done a superb job,” Tessler said.

-Hall has more than 25 years of experience in health care and will be moving to Anacortes from his current position as an interim market chief executive for AllianceHealth in southeast Oklahoma.
+Hall has more than 25 years of experience in health care.
+He is currently interim market chief executive for AllianceHealth in southeast Oklahoma.

-He started his career in the U.S. Navy, where he served as a a hospital corpsman, nurse and commissioned officer.
+He started his career in the Navy, where he served as a hospital corpsman, nurse and commissioned officer.

-In his civilian career, he has served in executive positions with Community Health Systems, an organization that operates 102 hospitals in 18 states.
-In those positions, he has been responsible for several facets of business, including budget, community programs, physician groups and clinic.

 Hall has a bachelor’s degree in science and nursing from Washington State University and two master’s degrees in business administration and health systems management from Johns Hopkins University.

-After he moves here in November, Hall’s wife and three children will join him over the Christmas holidays.
+After he moves to the area in November, Hall’s wife and three children will join him over the Christmas holidays.

 Comments1 Keep it Clean.
 Please avoid obscene, vulgar, lewd, racist or sexually-oriented language.
 Don't Threaten or Abuse.
 Threats of harming another person will not be tolerated.
 AND PLEASE TURN OFF CAPS LOCK.
 Be Truthful.
 Don't knowingly lie about anyone or anything.
 Be Nice.
 No racism, sexism or any sort of -ism that is degrading to another person.
 Be Proactive.
 Use the 'Report' link on each comment to let us know of abusive posts.
 Share with Us.
 We'd love to hear eyewitness accounts, the history behind an article.